tensorlayer/TensorLayer/examples/reinforcement_learning/README.md

  `python ***.py --train` for training and `python ***.py --test` for testing.

+The tutorial algorithms follow the same basic structure, as shown in file: `./tutorial_format.py`

 ## Table of Contents:

 | Algorithms      | Observation Space | Action Space | Tutorial Env   |